Ibn al-Kattani

 The Treatment of Dangerous Diseases Appearing Superficially on the Body by Abī ‘Abd Allāh Muḥammad ibn Ḥasan Ibn al-Kattānī.

-Abu Abd Allah Muhammad ibn al-Husayn Ibn al-Kattani al-Madhiji (ابن الكتاني) (951–1029), sometimes nicknamed "al-Mutatabbib" (المتطبب the physician), was a well-known Arab scholar, philosopher, physician, astrologer, man of letters, and poet.
+Abu Abd Allah Muhammad ibn al-Husayn Ibn al-Kattani al-Madhiji (ابن الكتاني) (951–1029), sometimes nicknamed "al-Mutatabbib" (المتطبب 'the medical doctor'), was a well-known Arab scholar, philosopher, medical doctor, astrologer, man of letters, and poet.

 Born in Córdoba in the Caliphate of Cordoba, he wrote books on logic, inference and deduction.

-For some time he was the personal physician of Al-Mansur Ibn Abi Aamir, sultan of al-Andalus, and wrote The Treatment of Dangerous Diseases Appearing Superficially on the Body (Mu`alajat al-amrad al-khatirah al-badiyah `ala al-badan min kharij).
+For some time he was the personal medical doctor of Al-Mansur Ibn Abi Aamir, sultan of al-Andalus, and wrote The Treatment of Dangerous Diseases Appearing Superficially on the Body (Mu`alajat al-amrad al-khatirah al-badiyah `ala al-badan min kharij).
 It was cited by later writers, but thought to be now lost, until a copy of it was discovered among the manuscripts now at the National Library of Medicine.
 Much of the treatise is on the subject of poisonous bites.

 Al-Kattani also wrote an anthology of Andalusian poetry, and became especially famous by his book on metaphor in Andalusian poetry.

-He died in Saragossa in 1029.
+He died in Zaragoza in 1029.